 - Pipe and Bake: Transfer the meringue batter into a piping bag fitted with a large star tip.
 Pipe mounds of meringue onto your parchment paper-lined baking sheet, leaving a little space between each.
 You can get creative with the shapes and sizes, from traditional kisses to swirls.

-- Bake to Perfection: Place your cookie sheet in the hot oven and let the meringue cookies bake for about 1 to 1.5 hours.
-After the baking time, turn off the oven but leave the cookies inside with the oven door closed for another hour or until they're completely dry and crisp.
+- Bake and Cool: Place the baking sheet in the oven and bake the meringue cookies for about 1 to 1.5 hours.
+After baking, turn off the oven but leave the cookies inside with the oven door closed for another hour or until they are completely dry and crisp.
+This helps them firm up without browning.

 Substitutions